 This 1923 scene photographed from the intersection with Argyle Street shows the full extent of Union Street up to the Gordon Street crossing with Renfield Street beyond.
 In the foreground on the right are the City Hairdressing Rooms and the Argyle Hotel while at street level is R. S. McColl’s.
 A short distance up on the opposite side of the street is J. & A. Ferguson, renowned as a purveyor of cured meats, baked goods, rich desserts, chocolates, and fine coffees and teas.
-It was apparently described as the Fortnum’s of Scotland and occupied this location until early 1980′s.
+It was apparently described as the Fortnum’s of Scotland and occupied this location until early 1980’s.
 There was a restaurant in the store where we would stop for coffee during our Saturday morning shopping outings.
 My parents were particularly fond of the signature caramel walnuts.
 I preferred the solid milk chocolate frogs.
-The taller building further up Union Street is part of Glasgow Central Station, the principal Caledonian Railway terminus, which became part of the newly formed London Midland & Scottish Railway at the beginning of 1923. ( Valentine’s X. L. Series )
+The taller building further up Union Street is part of Glasgow Central Station, the principal Caledonian Railway terminus, which became incorporated into the newly formed London Midland & Scottish Railway at the beginning of 1923. ( Valentine’s X. L. Series )